 Feta and Black Bean Meatballs Ingredients

 Canned black beans.
-Pretty sure you can make this recipe with any type of beans, but black beans are the type I actually can digest best, so that’s my recommendation if you have digestive issues and want to eat beans.
+Pretty sure you can make the “meatballs” using any type of beans, but black beans are the type I actually can digest best.
+So that’s my recommendation if you have digestive issues and want to eat beans.

 Garlic.
 No need to explain, because we all know garlic is a NEEDED ingredient in every recipe.

 Mint.
 I love the combination of fresh mint and garlic!
 Also, my dad had a lot of mint in his backyard, so this solved the dilemma of “Which herb should I use”.
 You can also try parsley, basil or even cilantro.